inclusive-design/wecount.inclusivedesign.ca/src/collections/resources/plum-website-resource.md

 link: "https://www.plum.io"
 keywords: []
 learnTags: ["ethics","fairness","bias","business","inclusivePractice","canadianLandscape"]
-summary: |-
-  Plum’s software aims to prepare organizations for the future of work by providing predictive and scalable talent datasets, replacing a previously costly process by automating it with AI.
+summary: "Plum’s software aims to prepare organizations for the future of work by providing predictive and scalable talent datasets, replacing a previously costly process by automating it with AI. "
 ---